jpuritz/BIO_594_2019/Final_Assignment/Matias_project_proposal.md

 Analysis plan
 -------------

-Raw sequencing reads will be demultiplexed, quality filtered and aligned to the O. faveolata reference genome using de dDocent pipeline (Puritz et al., 2014).
-The SNP calling will be carried out with the aforementioned pipeline to produce a VCF that will be filtered to keep variants that have been successfully genotyped in 50% of individuals only, a minimum quality score of 30, and a minor allele count of 3.
+* Raw sequencing reads will be demultiplexed, quality filtered and aligned to the O. faveolata reference genome using de dDocent pipeline (Puritz et al., 2014)
+* SNP calling will be carried out with the aforementioned pipeline to produce a VCF that will be filtered to keep variants that have been successfully genotyped in 50% of individuals only, a minimum quality score of 30, and a minor allele count of 3.
-Recode genotypes that have less than 3 reads, remove individuals with more than 75% missing data, filter out loci with an allele balance below 0.25 and above 0.75, a minimum read depth of 10x, deviations from Hardy–Weinberg equilibrium in each population, and an overall minor allele frequency (MAF) of 5%.
-This final VCF will be scanned for putative loci under natural selection using BayeScan v.2.1 and pcadapt v.4.0.2.
-Loci identified by any of these methods will be removed in order to continue with an exclusively neutral set of loci to examine genetic structure through analysis of principal components (PCA) and discriminant analysis of principal components (DAPC) using the adegenet package.
-These two free-model methods do not make any underlying biological assumptions to find genetic clusters.
-Additionally, genetic structure will be explored through the estimation of the pairwise Fst with the package hierfstat and a Mantel test will be applied to look for evidence of isolation-by-distance as an indirect measure of potential
+* Recode genotypes that have less than 3 reads, remove individuals with more than 75% missing data, filter out loci with an allele balance below 0.25 and above 0.75, a minimum read depth of 10x, deviations from Hardy–Weinberg equilibrium in each population, and an overall minor allele frequency (MAF) of 5%.
+* This final VCF will be scanned for putative loci under natural selection using BayeScan v.2.1 and pcadapt v.4.0.2.
+  * Loci identified by any of these methods will be removed in order to continue with an exclusively neutral set of loci to examine genetic structure.
+* Analysis of principal components (PCA) and discriminant analysis of principal components (DAPC) using the adegenet package.
+  * These two free-model methods do not make any underlying biological assumptions to find genetic clusters.
+  * Additionally, genetic
+structure will be explored through the estimation of the pairwise Fst with the package hierfstat and a Mantel test will be applied to look for evidence of isolation-by-distance as an indirect measure of potential